 The global e-commerce order volume in the first eight weeks of 2020 remained the same as that of the first eight weeks of 2019.
 Other than China, no other countries in the world were affected by COVID-19 during this period, and hence, there was no noticeable impact on the global e-commerce market during this period.

-The world realized the gravity of the impact of COVID-19 after the 8th week of 2020 and this led to an increase in consumer interest towards purchasing through online platforms.
+The world realized the gravity of the impact of COVID-19 after the 8th week of 2020 and this led to an increase in consumer interest in purchasing through online platforms.

 There was an 11.1% growth in the e-commerce order volume from the 8th to the 10th week of 2020.
 In comparison, there was a 1.9% decline in e-commerce orders during the same period in 2019.
 In the 10th week of 2020, the e-commerce order volume increased by 20.6%.